MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 **Sample text:** </br>
-*Your site and its contents can be shared internally within our organization or externally with your users.*
+*Your site and its contents can be shared internally within our organization or externally with your customers or partners.*

 *As site owner, you will receive access requests when someone shares your site.
 You can approve or decline any requests sent to you.*